-It is hard to believe I had my mind set on getting a Labrador when we first moved to the country and had space for a dog.
-Thankful my sister in law brought over Olivia pup who needed a home.
+It is hard to believe I had my mindset on getting a Labrador when we first moved to the country and had space for a dog.
+Thankful my sister-in-law brought over Olivia’s pup who needed a home.
 She has made us all happy for the past 13 years.
 She is The Australian Shepherd Olivia Who Makes Us Happy.

 Why Consider Australian Shepherds

 At first glance, she was just a big puff of black and white fur.
 How could you not love that blue-eyed puppy?
 If you have space to let the Australian Shepherd roam freely and safe she is the perfect dog for you.
 The time you spend with the animal is crucial for keeping the dog happy and healthy.
 The Australian Shepherd needs to be a part of your daily life because she is such an intelligent breed.
 Consider the Australian shepherd because this bred is intelligent and loyal.
 Because she is so smart she can tell if you are being true.
 Below are my top reasons to consider Australian Shepherds:

 - Easy to work with

 - Beautiful color

 - Energetic breed and ready to go and do things.

 - Always one step ahead of you.